A Fibonacci analogue of the two's complement numeration system: Introduction

-The numeration system $\Fcal c$ was used in \cite{MR4364231} to construct a valid tiling of the plane with a particular aperiodic set of 16 Wang tiles.
-The tiling of the plane is described by an automaton taking as input the Fibonacci's complement representation of a position $(n,m)\in\Z^2$ and returning as output the tile to place at position $(n,m)$.
+The numeration system $\Fcal c$ was discovered while studying a particular aperiodic set of 16 Wang tiles \cite{MR4364231}.
+A valid tiling of the plane by the Wang tiles is produced by a specific automaton related to the numeration system $\Fcal c$.
+More precisely, this automaton takes the Fibonacci complement representation of a position $(n,m)\in\Z^2$ as an input and it returns the tile to place at position $(n,m)$ as an output.
+The numeration system $\Fcal c$ appears naturally in this context because it is related to the Fibonacci substitution \cite{2302.14481}, which follows from Theorem~\ref{thm:repF_is_increasing} proved in Section~\ref{sec:increasing-bijection}.